 As a pre-teen, Uyen Nguyen survived a treacherous boat ride from Vietnam to the Philippines.
 After losing her parents, she and her brother lived in a camp for unaccompanied minors, before they could immigrate to the US.
 Now Nguyen owns a restaurant in Seattle specializing in international street food, serves as an Oxfam Sisters on the Planet ambassador, and volunteers with numerous charitable organizations.

 Ali Aljundi came to the US from Syria on a scholarship to earn a master’s degree in international development.
 With no US embassy in Syria, he had to travel to Lebanon to get his papers—a trip his family was certain he would not survive.
-He cashed in all his savings so his family could escape fighting in Syria.
-Today, Aljundi works at Oxfam as a Syria projects and outreach officer.
+He cashed in all his savings so his family could escape fighting in Syria and join him.
+Today, Aljundi works at Oxfam as a Policy and Diaspora Engagement Advisor.